carnold84/chrisarnold.io_v4/content/code/job-tracker.md

 type: 'code'
 ---

-Angular app created for the user to track jobs, whether they've applied for them, and their current progress in the application process.
+Angular app that allows the user to track jobs and their current progress in the application process.